Donald Trump raised-fist photographs: Reception and impact

+Monetization by Trump and third parties

+Within hours of the shooting, the Trump campaign website began using a black and white raised-fist photograph to direct visitors to the Republican Party's fundraising website.
+Trump put Vucci's raised-fist photograph on the cover of a book that was already scheduled to be released the following month, and, within days of the shooting, licensed and promoted high-top sneakers with his bloodied face and the words "Fight Fight Fight".

+Also within a few hours of the shooting, online influencers and right-wing political commentators such as Candace Owens and Sebastian Gorka began selling T-shirts featuring photos of the shooting as well as the word "fight".

+Tributes

+In January 2025, American sculptor Alan Cottrill unveiled Don Colossus, a 15 ft bronze statue of Trump modeled after Vucci's raised-fist photograph.
+It was commissioned in August 2024 by the $PATRIOT cryptocurrency group, who paid Cottrill around $400,000, and was said to be intended to "tour the country" before being permanently placed at the future Donald J. Trump Presidential Library.
+In April 2026, the statue was put on display at the Trump National Doral golf course.

+During Trump's second presidency, Marc Lipp created a canvas painting based on Vucci's photograph; the painting was donated to the White House by Andrew Pollack.
+In April 2025, it was hung in the Grand Foyer of the State Floor of the White House, displacing former president Barack Obama's portrait which was moved onto the opposite wall to replace one depicting former president George W. Bush.
+Bush's portrait was moved to a nearby staircase, next to one of his father George H. W. Bush.
+White House press secretary Karoline Leavitt said Trump had decided to "temporarily" display the painting.

 Legacy

 Trump went on to win the U.S. presidential election in November 2024; after his victory, The New York Times said that the "images of him bleeding after a failed assassination attempt became the symbol of what supporters saw as a campaign of destiny."
 CNN wrote that the image "became an emblem of strength" in Trump's presidential campaign.
 During Trump's presidential campaign, the photographs of him were featured on T-shirts, mugs, and other merchandise.
 In December 2024, The Guardian named Vucci's photograph of Trump after the assassination attempt one of the "photographs that defined 2024".
 Regarding the legacy of his photographs, Vucci said:

 My job is to show you the world through my eyes.
 I try to do it professionally, fairly, and I feel like I did that in the moment.
 The reaction to the photograph afterwards is out of my control.
 As far as people saying that photograph won Trump the election, I would have to push back on that.
 I think people have very real problems and very real issues, and I feel that for someone to vote based on a photograph is ridiculous.

-Ahead of the second inauguration of Trump on January 20, 2025, American sculptor Alan Cottrill unveiled Don Colossus, a 15 ft bronze statue of Trump modeled after Vucci's raised-fist photographs of Trump during the assassination attempt.
-The statue was commissioned by a group of Trump's supporters in August 2024, who paid Cottrill around $400,000 for the project; it is intended to "tour the country" before being permanently placed at the future Donald J. Trump Presidential Library.

-During Trump's second presidency, Marc Lipp created a canvas painting of Trump based on the photographs taken by Vucci and Mills, which was donated to the White House by Andrew Pollack.
-On April 11, 2025, the Lipp's painting was hung in the Grand Foyer of the State Floor in the White House's East Wing.
-Lipp's painting displaced a painting of former President Barack Obama, whose painting was moved to the opposite wall to replace one depicting former President George W. Bush.
-The painting of Bush was moved to a nearby staircase, next to one of his father George H. W. Bush.
-White House press secretary Karoline Leavitt said Trump had decided to "temporarily" display the painting.

-In May 2025, Doug Mills of The New York Times was awarded the Pulitzer Prize for Breaking News Photography for his photographs of the assassination attempt on Trump, including the photograph in which a bullet can be seen in the air near Trump.